 - Click after the quote and add a space followed by a hyphen and a capital F: -F

 - Press OK

 After a few seconds, MuseScore should start and all the settings reverted to "factory settings".

-For advanced users, the main preference file is located at:
+The main preference and recent files list is located at: